Arhan-fx/President-John-OS/README.md

 **[Launch President John OS](https://president-john-os.vercel.app/)**

 > The load may take around 10 seconds.
-Please wait for the OS to initialise.
+Please wait for the OS to initialise properly before testing it.

 ### Run locally